JBrinco/Quantification-Buddy/README.md

 1. Download and install R. The script is written to be used from the command line with Rscript, but I will adapt it for Rstudio in the future.
 2. Run the setup.r script.
 This will install the packages and dependencies you need.
 Navigate to the directory Quantification-Buddy, and type `Rscript setup.r`.
 If `Rscript` is not found, that probably means it is not in your PATH.
 3. Open the script `qbuddy.r` in a text editor (vim, notepad, nano, etc), and edit the variables in the top of the file according to your need.
 4. Now you can use me!
 To get instructions, just type `Rscript qbuddy.r` and I will tell you which files I need and in which order.
 These are described bellow.
+Correctly formated sample files can be found in `Sample_Files`.

 ## Files Needed